edaplayground/eda-playground/docs/settings.rst

 * Verilog/SystemVerilog for both
 * VHDL for both
+* e for testbench, and SystemVerilog/Verilog for design
-* Python for testbench, and Verilog/SystemVerilog for design
+* Python for testbench, and SystemVerilog/Verilog for design
 * Python for both

 UVM / OVM (SystemVerilog)